lm3nitro/Projects/EDR/Wazuh/Part 1- Installation and Configuration.md

 This is Part 1 and will focus on installing Wazuh and the deployment of agents.

+### Tools and Technology:

+Ubuntu 22.04, Win 10, Wazuh, and Powershell

 ## Installation:

 To get started, I used the curl command to install Wazuh 4.7.3: